 - You will need to follow similar steps if your credit cards are stolen.
 It is important to contact each bank as quickly as possible.

-- The sooner you report the lost or stolen checkbook the better.
+- The sooner you report the lost or stolen checkbook, the better.
 The bank will usually reverse charges if you report the theft within 24 hours.
-Additionally, the sooner you report it and freeze your account, the fewer transactions and paperwork you will have to deal with.
+Additionally, the sooner you report it and freeze your account, the lower your chances of losing money due to fraudulent activity.

-- You should also watch for debit card transactions that you did not authorize.
-Debit and credit card numbers are often stolen with skimmers.
+- Continue to watch for debit card transactions that you did not authorize.
+Remember, debit and credit card numbers are often stolen with skimmers.
 The transactions can happen all over the country while you still have your card on you.
 Many banks will allow you to check pending transactions and you may be able to stop the transaction before it happens.
 Remember, it's always a good idea to monitor your accounts daily.